fortrabbit/docs/14.tips/performance-design.md

 ### Database considerations

 Well, talking about database optimization could easily fill a whole book — or books.
-We have a help article about the most basic tips for relational databases, such as MySQL, [over here](/mysql-performance).
+We have a help article about the most basic tips for relational databases, such as MySQL.

 ### Static file separation